 You may notice that most of these ideas come from Etsy.
 That’s because most Etsy stores give you the ability to customize purchases, which is an extremely important, personal touch when buying gifts for parents who have lost a baby or child.

 See if you can ask a teacher, spouse, or grandparent to help you locate a drawing the child did (if old enough).
-You can have it framed or use Etsy to create a gorgeous wall hanging of the lost child’s art.
-We love this idea from Etsy.
+You can have it framed to create a special wall hanging of the lost child’s art.

-We love this custom family print from Etsy.
+We love this custom family print.
 The tree of life is so symbolic, and we love the idea of a lost child flying with freedom.
 What we love most, though, is that it shows the whole family together.